PerkLab/HololensQuickNav/readme.md

 ### HoloLens Emulator and Holographic Templates (build 10.0.14393.1358)
 * The emulator allows you to run apps on Windows Holographic in a virtual machine without a physical HoloLens.
 It includes a virtual HoloLens image that runs the latest version of the Windows Holographic OS.
 If you have already installed a previous build of the emulator, this build will install side-by-side.
 This package also includes holographic DirectX project templates for Visual Studio.
 If desired, you can select to install only the templates without the emulator.
-* Your system must support Hyper-V for the Emulator installation to succeed.
-Please reference the System Requirements section below for the details.
+* Your system must support Hyper-V for the Emulator installation to succeed (To enable go to Control Panel > Programs > Programs and Features > Turn Windows features on or off > Ensure Hyper-V is checked).

 ### Unity 5.6 or version > Unity 2017.1
 * The Unity engine is an easy way to get started building a holographic app.